Homosexual Advocacy Group Brings Gender Confusion Into Elementary Schools

 On the heels of the release of the so-called national sexuality standards for schools, one of the homosexual advocacy groups involved in that effort followed up with materials specifically targeting elementary schools.

 Problem is, the toolkit doesn’t seem to advocate much “respect” for parents who don’t want schools promoting things like same-sex marriage and cross-dressing to children against their will.

 Here is a sampling of some of the things the GLSEN toolkit encourages teachers to do:

 - Utilize “teachable moments” by incorporating GLSEN materials on “gender, diverse families,” etc., into classroom activities.
 For instance, “Write math problems with contexts that include a variety of family structures and gender-expressions.
 For example, ‘Rosa and her dads were at the store and wanted to buy three boxes of pasta…’ ”

-Note to parents: This example illustrates two key points: 1) It reveals the code words homosexual activists groups are using to circumvent parents.
+Note to parents: This example illustrates two key points: 1) It reveals the code words sexual advocacy groups are using to circumvent parents.
 If your child’s school starts teaching programs about “different family structures,” “family diversity” or “gender expressions,” that’s definitely a red flag that you should start asking questions about what’s happening in the classroom.
 2) It illustrates the Orwellian nature of these groups’ efforts.
 Their strategy is to incorporate subtle indoctrination into every subject area for kids as young as kindergarten—whether it’s through math problems or history lessons.
 This makes it more difficult for parents to stay on top of what their kids are being taught about sexuality.